 Nutrition Diagnosis

-To meet this competency, please choose one of the cases listed on this page, and work up a PES statement.
+Just getting started with supervision?
+You’ll need to write a successful PES statement to meet this competency for your Competency Check #1 meeting , please choose one of the cases listed below, scroll down to see the posisble P’s, E’s and S’s you might want to use to craft your sentence, and work up a PES statement.
 You can also use this same client to fill out your sample chart note for competency 10.
 To demonstrate the competency, be prepared to share your chart note during your Competency Check #1 meeting.

 A 57-year-old Caucasian male; reports high levels of stress at work.
 Hates vegetables, is a "meat and potato guy".
 Consumes a 6 pack of beer per night to "wind-down".
 Does not see a therapist; reports they did not talk about mental health growing up.
 Labs show low serum B12, low serum folate, and high MCV.